robertduplock/scifibooks.club/content/en/reviews/foundation-book-review.md

 <!--more-->

-Considering it was published in 1951, _Foundation_ has aged pretty well.
+_Foundation_, written in the 1940s but collected and published in 1951_,_ has aged pretty well.
 It has that big, retro sci-fi feel, where anything is possible.
 Set it 50 000 years in the future?
 Sure.
 25 million planets contained within a single empire?
 Hell yeah.

 Some parts of the book have aged like wine, others like milk.
 Let’s get the negatives out of the way.
 Firstly, I don’t think I counted a single female character.
 Not even _one_.
 Nada.
 Secondly, nuclear power is all the rage.
 In the future, the split atom is powering electric razors and clock radios.
-I’m not sure I want to be soaked with radiation every time I switch on my shaver.
+If my shaver came with the unfortunate side effect of bathing me with nuclear radiation, I might just grow myself a tidy beard.
 Thirdly, there are minor things like people chuffing on a cigar, or reading the newspaper.
 Most of this is pretty forgivable, assuming the no-girls-allowed doesn’t bother you too much.
 The book is 70 years old, after all.

 _Foundation_’s story itself is a set of loosely connected novellas set within the same fictional universe.
 Each one leaps ahead in time, casting a new set of characters.